handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 ﻿# Fast Script Reload

 Tool will allow you to iterate quicker on your code.
 You simply go into play mode, make a change to any file and it'll be compiled on the fly and hot-reloaded in your running play-mode session.

 ## Getting started
-1) Press play
+1) Import (welcome screen will introduce you to options / etc)
+2) Open example scene ``
-2) Make code change
+3) Make code change
-3) See results
+4) See results

 ## Executing custom code on hot reload
 Custom code can be executed on hot reload by adding a method to changed script